m-rishab/Stock-Trend-Prediction-LSTM-/README.md

 ## Website

-Explore the live version of the project on [[project website link](https://stock-prediction-f01l.onrender.com/)].
+Explore the live version of the project on [https://stock-prediction-f01l.onrender.com/].

 ## Steps to Run the Project